kpullak/MusicRecommenderSystem/README.md

 # Project Details

 # Title:
-Music Recommender System using Collaborative Filtering on implicit feedback data (This is work done for one of class projects for graduate level course - CS 591 Algorithms for Data Guided Business Intelligence).
+Music Recommender System using Collaborative Filtering on implicit feedback data. \This is work done for one of class projects for graduate level course - CS 591 Algorithms for Data Guided Business Intelligence.

 In this class project, built a Music Recommender System model using Collaborative Filtering on implicit feedback data.